-In this Talk, actor Thandie Newton tells the story of finding her “otherness” — first, as a child growing up in two distinct cultures, and then as an actor playing with many different selves.
-It’s a fascinating talk and it got me thinking about how isms, particularly racism, impede our personal development.
+In this Talk, actor Thandie Newton tells the story of finding her “otherness.”
+First, as a child growing up in two distinct cultures, and then as an actor playing with many different selves.
+It’s a fascinating talk and it got me thinking about how isms, particularly racism, fucks with our personal development.

 Racism makes self-discovery so much harder

 We’re used to thinking about the economic cost of racism, and if you live with it, the emotional cost too.
-On the emotional level, racism causes low self-esteem, hatred, and it takes a huge toll on our peace of mind.
-The constant internal dialoguing required to manage the effects of racism—from the overt to daily microaggressions—means we’re left with that much less time to think about our personal growth.
+On an emotional level, it causes low self-esteem, hatred, and it takes a huge toll on our peace of mind.
+The constant internal dialoguing required to manage the effects of racism—from the overt kind to daily microaggressions—leaves less time to think about our personal growth.
 The work of becoming our best selves becomes an after-thought.
-Having never really given the subject this much consideration, I want to say, I do feel a little out of my depth.
-I wonder who am I to be trying to come up with suggestions on how to deal with the effects of racism.
-I’m no psychologist or expert on dealing with racism… but my recent experiences and my background gives me a perspective that I think can be valuable.

 Acting and dance gave Thandie outlets through which she could disappear and simply be.
 She found she could disappear into the roles she played and when dancing, felt the sacred within her.
 As she shared in the talk, she felt free and unoccupied with her otherness in those moments.
 This is an excellent tip, isn’t it?
 What is something you can do regularly that you would disappear into?